EarthPortal/earthportal_management/README.md

-# earthportal_project
+# EarthPortal project management
-Repository to drive the project management.
+This repository is used to track everything about the EarthPortal management.